 The discovery of sugary syrup within Sugar Maple is lost to history, with no written account of the exact point it might have originated.
-It is most likely that the tradition of drawing Maple Syrup stems from the Eastern Woodland Indians of North America.
+It is most likely that the tradition of drawing Maple Syrup stems from the Indigenous peoples of Eastern Woodland North America.

 The first European written account of Maple Syrup in North America dates back to 1557 by André de Thevet, a French monk who observed Indians drawing sap from Maples.
-By the 1700's European settlers were fully involved in the production of and refining methods of creating a sweet thick syrup.
+By the 1700's Europeans were fully involved in the production of and refining methods of creating a sweet thick syrup.

 Maple Syrup is now a popular sweetener throughout the world with many different brands and levels of quality.
 Recently, Canada brought out a reviewed system of grading pure Maple Syrup to make it easier to buy syrup to ones taste.
 The chart goes as such:

 Grade A: Golden Colour with Delicate Taste